security-notes/infobyte-faraday-wiki/Install-steps-for-Faraday-v3.0-BETA-Corporate.md

 #### Web UI

-Once the server is running, you can access Faraday's Web UI using any browser: just point it to `http://SERVER_IP:SERVER_PORT/_ui` and you can start playing with Faraday.
+Once the server is running, you can access Faraday's Web UI using any browser: just point it to `http://SERVER_IP:SERVER_PORT/` (by default it will be http://localhost:5985/) and you can start playing with Faraday.

 <a name="faraday-client"></a>